philipstubbs13/Project-Longshot/README.md

 </pre>

 ## <a name="structure-of-project"></a> Structure of the project
-<p>After downloading the project files from GitHub, your directory should look something like this:</p>
+<p>After downloading the project files from GitHub, the project directory should look something like this:</p>
 <ul>
 	<li> <b>/public/assets/javascript</b>: This directory contains the Javascript to:
 		<ul>
 			<li>Initialize the Firebase database.</li>
 			<li>Grab the user input from the search field when a user starts a recipe search.</li>
-      <li>Perform a jQuery AJAX GET request to retrieve the relevant recipe data using the Edamam API, including the recipe name, the list of ingredients, an external link to more information, and an image of the recipe.</li>
+      <li>Perform a AJAX GET request to retrieve the relevant recipe data using the Edamam API, including the recipe name, the list of ingredients, an external link to more information, and an image of the recipe.</li>
       <li>Display the recipe data in the search results section after the AJAX request is complete.</li>
       <li>Save, remove, and add notes to recipes.</li>
       <li>Trigger modals that are used in the app.</li>